rockit-astro/ashdomed/README.md

 ## Ash Dome daemon

-`ashdomed` communicates with the MDrive motors attached via RS422 adaptor.
+`ash_domed` communicates with the MDrive motors attached via RS422 adaptor.
 Control is exposed via Pyro.

 `dome` is a commandline utility that interfaces with the dome daemon.

-`python3-rockit-ashdome` is a python module with the common dome code.
+`python3-rockit-dome-ash` is a python module with the common dome code.

 ### Configuration